 2. Follow the instructions and do the online video lessons

-3. You will gain a new understanding of your own body and will feel younger and more pain free than you have in years.
+3. You will gain a new understanding of your own body, be able to move much better and without pain.

 Kit Laughlin literally wrote the best-selling book Overcome Neck & Back Pain, which is widely considered to be the definitive book on using stretching to alleviate back pain.
-It is the result of years of investigation and based on the process that helped him overcome his own chronic back pain.
+Overcome Neck & Back Pain was the first exercise-based, self-help approach to neck and back pain, now considered orthodox treatment – it is hard to understand the impact that this book had when it was first released.
+It has been rewritten three times since then, too.
+ONBP (as we call it) is the result of years of investigation and experimentation with tens of thousands of students at the Australian National University, as well as describing the process that helped him overcome his own chronic back pain.

 So, click here to sign up for our Overcome Back Pain Course.
 And in the meantime, download a free copy of Kit's ebook The Hidden Causes of Back Pain.